Skip to content

 While every effort is made to support your capstone interest, guidance is not available for all possible projects.
 Therefore, revisions or a change of capstone topic may be necessary before it is approved.
 As in all traditional journalism, projects must take a fair and balanced view by bringing in differing points of view.
 Projects should not be one-sided or take an advocacy stance.

 Once a topic is approved, you submit the first draft of your capstone proposal.
-(Visit the Guide to the ALM Capstone Project website to read the specific guidelines for Crafting the Capstone Proposal).
-Ms. Erlick supports you through the fine tuning of the proposal and works with the Journalism program office to identify a capstone director.
+(See the Journalism Capstone Project, Crafting the Capstone Proposal form to read the specific guidelines for crafting the capstone proposal.)
+Ms. Erlick supports you through the fine-tuning of the proposal and works with the Journalism program office to identify a capstone director.
 Once approved, capstone topics cannot be changed.
 In the unlikely event that you cannot continue with the project as approved, you must request and receive written permission to pursue a new topic from Ms. Erlick.

 A capstone director is a journalism instructor or professional in the field who has expertise relevant to your capstone topic.
 The final decision about who will serve as director is made by the Journalism program office; however, you are welcome to request a particular instructor.
 We ask that you not contact an instructor directly prior to capstone approval.